hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 So what's the difference in speed between the two?

     $ python manage.py test myapp.FastTest
-    Ran 1000 tests in 0.032s
+    Ran 1000 tests in 0.108s

     $ python manage.py test myapp.SlowTest
-    Ran 1000 tests in 0.231s
+    Ran 1000 tests in 0.311s

-A factor of 8.
-An order of magnitude perhaps, but not two orders of magnitude.
+A factor of 3.
+YMMV.
+At most one order of magnitude, but certainly not two orders of magnitude.
 And notice that's 1000 tests, still running in less than a second.
 So, is shifting from tests that run in microseconds to tests that run in tens of microseconds *really worth* all the losses in terms of readability and ease of refactoring?

 ## Unsurprisingly, it's all down to your own circumstances

 I think we all have a tendency to take the solutions we've applied to our own particular circumanstances, and want to generalise them to universal rules, saying they should apply to everybody.

 Casey's team didn't have a CI setup, so their only way of preventing regressions was for the individual developer to run the full suite before checking in code.
 Their test suite was taking 45 minutes to run, leading to developers skipping the test run and checking in broken code.
 You might argue that their real problem was a problem of process, but they couldn't fix that, so instead they put effort into making their tests faster, and in the process made them more efficient and better, so it was a win for them.

 At work, we have also have a unit test suite that takes 45 minutes to run (many of the tests aren't very unittey, and are in fact very integrationey).
 So there's no way that we run all the unit tests as we do TDD (which we do for everything).
 Instead, we run a subset of the tests (usually the Django app we're working on), and we leave the CI system to run the full unit test suite overnight.

 And you know what, the *unit test suite almost never picks up unexpected bugs*.

-That's because our code is well compartmentalised, and, even though they're not very unit-ey unit tests, they are still quite compartmentalised too.
+That's because our code is well compartmentalised, and, even though they're not very unit-ey unit tests, they are still quite granular and independent from each other.

 Instead, we have a suite of 400-odd *functional* tests that run with Selenium, checking every part of the application -- and they *do* find unexpected bugs.
+They take about 8 hours for a full run, so you bet we only run one or two of those during day-to-day TDD.

 Now, we're building a PaaS, so we have a lot of what Gary B. would call "boundaries" - a lot of dependencies on external systems: the filesystem, the database (we run a shared-hosting database-as-a-service too), Tornado + websockets, Paypal, Dropbox, github, pypi, linux chroots and cgroups, CRON, Nginx and uWSGI, and many more.
 There's a lot of moving parts, and ultimately the only thing that's going to reassure us that everything really works is a full-stack test.

 So that's what works for us.
 We are pretty much forced to have a lot of slow tests, so maybe I'm just trying to justify our own specific circumstances and try and force a generalisation onto the world.

+## My turn to generalise from my own circumstances!

 But I'm not so sure.
 I really think there's something to it.
 I think you really do lose a lot from using mocks everywhere, and I think that the price you pay in terms of test speed is sometimes worth paying if you want more "realistic" tests.

+Over to you folks!
+I'm far from an expert, have only been writing tests for about 3 years, and all for the same company.
+What am I missing?